ultralytics/template/README.md

 - `src/` or `your_package_name/`: Contains the source code of the Python package, organized in modules and packages.
 - `tests/`: Dedicated to unit tests and integration tests, facilitating continuous testing practices.
 - `docs/`: (Optional) Houses project documentation, typically managed with tools like Sphinx.
-- `requirements.txt` or `Pipfile`: Lists all necessary Python package dependencies.
+- `pyproject.toml`: Details for dependencies, formatting, packaging and distributing the project.
 - `.gitignore`: Configured to exclude unnecessary files from Git tracking.
 - `LICENSE`: Specifies the open-source license under which the project is released.
 - `.github/workflows/`: Contains GitHub Actions workflows for CI/CD processes.
 - `.pre-commit-config.yaml`: (Optional) Pre-commit hooks configuration for maintaining code quality.
 - `Dockerfile`: (Optional) For containerizing the project environment.
 - `environment.yml`: (Optional, for Conda users) Manages Conda environment dependencies.
-- `setup.py`: (Optional, if using PyPI) Details for packaging and distributing the project.
-- Linting and formatting configuration files (like `.flake8`, `.pylintrc`, `pyproject.toml`).

 ```
 your-project/